unisonweb/unison/unison-src/transcripts/move-namespace.output.md

   □ 2. #m8smmmgjso (start of history)

 -- Should be empty
-.history> history a
+scratch/history> history a

-  ☝️  The namespace .history.a is empty.
+  ☝️  The namespace a is empty.

 ```
 ## Moving over an existing branch

 Create some namespace and add some history to them